CopyIt - The Grid Drawing Method Tutorial for New Artists

 2. Tonal Strip: Compare local lights and darks to guide graphite values or underpainting tones.

-4. TubeMatch: Approximate paints or pencil colors to build a practical starting palette.
+5. TubeMatch: Approximate single unmixed paints or pencil colours to build a practical starting palette.
+Choose Medium sets the TubeMatch medium.

 Painting workflow from drawing to color

-1. Underpainting or value map: Seal your drawing or create a monochrome value layer to stabilize proportion.
+1. Underpainting or ValueMap plan: Seal your drawing or create a monochrome value layer guided by ValueMap zones to stabilise proportion and values.

 2. Palette setup with TubeMatch: Pull key hues for skin, sky, foliage, or fabric and premix base notes and value steps.